micts/acgcn/README.md

 ## Getting Started

-Clone this repository.
+Clone this repository:

 ```
 git clone https://github.com/micts/acgcn.git
 ```

-Add the repository's directory to `$PYTHONPATH` by adding the following line to your `.bashrc` file
+Add the repository's directory to `$PYTHONPATH` by adding the following line to your `.bashrc` file:

 ```
 export PYTHONPATH=/path/to/this/repo/lib:$PYTHONPATH
 ```

-Then apply the changes.
+Finally, apply the changes:

 ```
 source ~/.bashrc